Second Italo-Ethiopian War: Addis Ababa massacre

 That same date, 19 February 1937 – Yekatit 12 according to the Ge'ez calendar – saw the attempted assassination of Marshal Graziani by Eritrean rebels Abraham Deboch and Mogos Asgedom in Addis Ababa.
 The campaign of reprisals visited by the Italians upon the population of Addis Ababa has been described as the worst massacre in Ethiopian history.
 Estimates vary on the number of people killed in the three days that followed the attempt on Graziani's life.
 Ethiopian sources estimated that 30,000 people were killed by the Italians, while Italian sources claimed that only a few hundred were killed.
 A 2017 history of the massacre estimated that 19,200 people were killed, 20 percent of the population of Addis Ababa.
 Over the following week, numerous Ethiopians suspected of opposing Italian rule were rounded up and executed, including members of the Black Lions and other members of the aristocracy.
 Many more were imprisoned, even collaborators such as Ras Gebre Haywot, the son of Ras Mikael of Wollo, Brehane Markos, and Ayale Gebre, who had helped the Italians identify the two men who made the attempt on Graziani's life.

 According to Mockler, "Italian carabinieri had fired into the crowds of beggars and poor assembled for the distribution of alms; and it is said that the Federal Secretary, Guido Cortese, even fired his revolver into the group of Ethiopian dignitaries standing around him."
 Hours later, Cortese gave the fatal order:Comrades, today is the day when we should show our devotion to our Viceroy by reacting and destroying the Ethiopians for three days.
 For three days I give you carte blanche to destroy and kill and do what you want to the Ethiopians.
 Italians doused native houses with petrol and set them on fire.
 They broke into the homes of local Greeks and Armenians and lynched their servants.
 Some even posed on the corpses of their victims to have their photographs taken.
-The first day of the massacre has been commemorated as "Yekatit 12" (Ethiopian 19 February) by Ethiopians ever since.
+The first day of the massacre has been commemorated as "Yekatit 12" (19 February) by Ethiopians ever since.
 There is a Yekatit 12 monument in Addis Ababa in memory of these Ethiopian victims of Italian aggression.